vinaylingam/ender-games-python/README.md

-# helper
+# mb-arena-helper
-Helps to manage Anigame discord bot clan donations and miniboss, arena for Epic RPG discord bot
+Bot to organize boosted Miniboss and Arena for EPIC RPG Discord Bot